synapsecns/sanguine/tools/revertresolver/README.md

 ```

 Note that the `-f` flag is optional; if unspecified, the script will yield all revert reasons as output (with their corresponding hashes).

+This tool is currently limited to error emits that don't take any parameters.
+A future version will use the abigen'd info.